Home » WordPress Tutorials » Basics » WordPress Images – How to Add Media to a Post

 Summary on How to Add Media to WordPress Posts

-To add media in a post in WordPress is as easy as it gets.
+To add media to a post in WordPress is as easy as it gets.
 You just have to follow these three steps:

 1. Choose Where Exactly You Want to Add the Image/Media